 See my guide on how to use an Instant Pot.

-In this Instant Pot Pasta with Sausage, penne pasta, Italian sausage and veggies all cook together in marinara sauce in your pressure cooker.
-It’s one of our favorite easy Instant Pot meals for busy weeknights!
+This Instant Pot Pasta is an easy, delicious dinner idea!
+Penne pasta, Italian sausage and veggies all cook together in marinara sauce in your pressure cooker.

 How to Make Instant Pot Pasta with Sausage